-This study will have an enrollment target of approximately 66 subjects, with a target of at least 60 to complete.
-The study will be conducted at up to 5 clinical sites, where the enrollment target for each site will be approximately 14 subjects.
+This study will have an enrollment target of approximately 180 subjects, with a target of at least 165 to complete.
+The study will be conducted at up to 14 clinical sites, where the enrollment target for each site will be approximately 10 to 20 subjects.
 A subject will be considered enrolled upon signing of the informed consent form.

-There will be 4 visits in total per subject; total study duration including the enrollment period is expected to be approximately 8 weeks.
+At Visit 1, eligible subjects will be randomized to one of two lens wear sequences.
+There will be 4 visits in total per subject; total study duration including the enrollment period is expected to be approximately 10 weeks.
 Subjects who are discontinued prior to the final evaluation may be replaced at the discretion of the study sponsor.
 The investigation will end at the time that the study data is hard locked.